PhilippGoetz1995/Outlook_VBA/README.md

 - Everything is saved in seperated .bas Files here
 - Also the Whole project with all Forms is saved
   - The file is here: `%appdata%\Microsoft\Outlook\`
+- The Ribbon Settings are saved and can be imported via UI => need to be imported seperatly "New Mail" & "Mail Explorer"

 ## 🤬 Hints to not cry everytime